 Computer Science Teacher: Job Description, Duties and Requirements

 Computer science teachers educate students on how computers work, from the basic science and mathematics behind their operation to the actual hardware and the software built on those foundations.
-Education and career requirements vary depending on the level at which one is teaching, but a minimum of a bachelor's degree and a state teaching license is typically required.
+Education and career requirements vary depending on the level at which one is teaching, but a minimum of a bachelor's degree and a state teaching license is typically required for high school teachers.

 Computer science teachers are responsible for instructing computer science to students at both high school and college levels.
 They guide and assist students in their entire learning experience, including welcoming them to the class, creating a curriculum and presenting all class information.
 Computer science teachers specifically teach their students about computer science, which is the study of how computer process and store information.
 They teach students to write computer programs, algorithms and even programming languages; computer systems design is also covered.